 - Research involving human embryonic stem cells and induced pluripotent cells

 - Privacy of research subjects’ information

-In addition to her research-focused practice, Ms. Heffernan advises clients on general patient care issues, including clinical informed consent and the protection of sensitive health information, as well as organ donation and transplantation.
+In addition to her research-focused practice, Kate advises clients on general patient care issues, including clinical informed consent and the protection of sensitive health information, as well as organ donation and transplantation.

-Ms. Heffernan’s prior experience advising from both outside and within the institutional setting has given her an appreciation of the hurdles that health care organizations face not only in analyzing and understanding the complex regulatory scheme in which they pursue their mission, but also in developing and implementing solutions that work.
+Clients benefit from Kate’s prior experience advising from inside the institutional setting, which has given her insight into the hurdles that health care organizations face, not only in analyzing and understanding the complex regulatory scheme in which they pursue their mission but also in developing and implementing solutions that work.

-Before joining Epstein Becker Green, Ms. Heffernan was a partner, and served as the chair of the Academic and Clinical Research Group and vice chair of the Health Care & Life Sciences Group, at a New England regional law firm.
+Kate is Managing Shareholder of Epstein Becker Green’s Boston office.
+Before joining Epstein Becker Green, Kate was a partner, and served as the chair of the Academic and Clinical Research Group and vice chair of the Health Care & Life Sciences Group, at a New England regional law firm.
 She previously operated her own practice as the founder of KGH Advisors LLC, after having worked in the Research and Technology division of the Office of the General Counsel at a not-for-profit, integrated health care system in Massachusetts.
 Prior to that, she practiced in the health care group of an international law firm.